appcelerator-archive/ti.newsstand/ios/documentation/index.md

 * args [object]
 	* name [string] (required): unique name of the issue to be retrieved from the library

-* returns: a [Ti.Newsstand.Issue] representing the issue or undefined if the issues does not exist in the library.
+* returns: a [Ti.Newsstand.Issue] representing the issue or undefined if the issues does not exist in the library

 #### Example